joshsj/joshsj.github.io/source/_posts/marking-my-own-ssg.md

 and easy to write.
 It's also a classic, so any issues I have should already have solutions; and it can be used as the template language in Javascript frameworks, so I could easily migrate to React/Vue/whatever down the line.

+`npm i pug @types/pug`

+### Adding configuration

+`npm i dotenv` --- I don't expect to need JSON or YAML.

+The [preload](https://github.com/motdotla/dotenv#preload) option is so handy so that goes in the npm scripts too.

+We need only two variables

+- `CONTENT_DIR`: where the content is
+- `BUILD_DIR`: where to put the content once compiled

+Both will be resolved relative to the current working directory.